PmagPy/PmagPy-docs/MagIC/MagIC.md

-Although data can be entered directly into Excel spreadsheets by hand, it is easier to generate the necessary tables as a by-product of ordinary data processing without having to know details of the meta-data and method codes.
+Although data can be entered directly into Excel spreadsheets by hand, it is easier to generate the necessary tables as a by-product of ordinary data processing where meta-data and method codes are populated into tables along the way.
 Aspects of the **PmagPy** software seek to generate MagIC data tables automatically for many aspects of common paleomagnetic studies involving directions and/or paleointensities.